Article I – Statement of purpose

 Eligibility: Membership is limited to regular full-time staff that have been employed at the University for at least one year and are in good standing.

 Staff Advisory Council Composition: The Council shall be composed of members representing the various divisions in the University as per the enclosed Appendix.
 The election process is described in Article III.
-Moreover, the President’s Cabinet will appoint three (3) ex-officio members without vote to serve on the Council.
+Moreover, the President’s Cabinet will appoint two (2) non-voting ex-officio members representing the HR offices.

-Term of Office: Council members shall serve for a term of two years renewable once.
-The terms shall be staggered so that approximately half of the members of the Council are elected annually as details in Article III.
+Term of Office: Council members shall serve for a term of three years renewable once.
+The terms shall be staggered so that six or seven of the members of the Council are elected annually.

-Newly elected members will take office on the first day of October following the election process.
+Newly elected members will take office in September following the election process.

-Vacancies: Any vacancy occurring during the term of an elected member will be filled by a candidate from the same Entity/Department following the same election process.
+Vacancies: Any vacancy occurring during the term of an elected member will be filled by a candidate from the same Entity/Department following the same election process only to complete the term of the vacant member.
+This election process shall take place within one month of the vacancy occurrence.
+If the indicated term expires in less than six months, the vacancy shall not be filled and will remain vacant until the next election process.

 Attendance: Meetings of the Council may be called during regular working hours.

-Forfeiture of Membership: Any Council member who misses three (3) meetings during an academic year without justifiable cause will be considered to have resigned.
+Forfeiture of Membership: Each SAC member is expected to attend every SAC meeting.
+Any Council member who misses three (3) consecutive meetings or five (5) in total during an academic year will be considered to have resigned.

 Duties and Responsibilities: The council has an advisory role with a mandate to: